Policies and Guidelines for Grants and Sponsored Programs

 The PI/PD is responsible for the successful conduct of the project in accordance with all applicable policies of Hartwick College and/or the federal government or grantmaking entity.

 In addition, the PI/PD must:

 - Submit or forward electronic copies of original award documents to the CFGR Office.

 - Review all terms and conditions of the grant and all award and administration guidelines of the granting agency.

 - Administer the project in order to meet the goals and objectives of the original proposal.

-- Submit all receipts for grant expenditures to the Business Office with reimbursement requests.
+- Submit all receipts for grant expenditures to the Finance Office with reimbursement requests.
 All grant expenditures must correlate with the original costs described in the project budget, unless a change has been authorized and Prior Approval form submitted.
 All expenditures must be made at least 30 days before the end of the grant period.